vijaykiran/hoplon/doc/Getting-Started.md

 ;; etc, etc.
 ```

+This ability to transform the markup is powerful only because of the semantic
+and syntactic equivalence between HTML and ClojureScript in Hoplon.
+Hoplon
+provides a literal representation of HTML as code and vice versa.

 ### The Markup Is A Program

 This semantic equivalence suggests the possibility that HTML documents might be
 produced by evaluating a program written in HTML markup (or equivalent
 s-expressions).
 This is exactly what happens in a Hoplon application.

-This implementation provides a literal representation of HTML as code, and of
-code as HTML.
-This allows the use of macros in HTML documents, and seamless
-templating as templates in this environment are simply functions that return
-nodes.

 ```clojure
 (page examples/sexp.html)